-(3) If, during any of the time that this regulation gives the distributor for complying with the obligation, any written law prevents the distributor from complying, subregulation (2) applies as if the obligation arises when the written law ceases to prevent the distributor from complying.
+(3) If, during any of the time that this regulation gives the distributor for complying with the obligation, any written law prevents the distributor from complying, subregulation (2) or (2B) (whichever is relevant) applies as if the obligation arises when the written law ceases to prevent the distributor from complying.

+[Regulation 6 amended: SL 2021/185 r.
+12.]

 Part 4 — Premises already attached

 7. Obligation to energise premises